 Range

 To test Range, we perform a standardized range test on the same course with the same rider for all of the bikes.
 The same rider is used so that weight is consistent across all bikes tested.
-Our riders weighs in and corrects for any variances in current weight with a weighted backpack.
+Our riders weigh in and correct for any variances in current weight with a weighted backpack.
 We start each test with a bike at full charge and ride until the battery is completely depleted.
 We record mileage using the Strava mobile app to record distance traveled, elevation gain, average speed, and elapsed time.
 Further, this test is performed using the throttle-only to remove the variable of rider input.
 This test gives us the low-end results of range performance as it does not utilize any power coming from a pedaling rider, with the aim of equalizing the playing field.

 Power